 2. Change management is critical with leading-edge IoT technology

-It’s one thing to install a sensor network and another thing to get the users onboard and willing to use the data.
-Commonly, our panellists’ clients see pushback from their teams around the complexities of creating solutions that involve engaging with multiple companies.
+It’s one thing to install a sensor network and get users onboard and willing to use the data.
+Commonly, our panellists’ clients see pushback from their teams around the complexities of creating and introducing solutions that involve engaging with multiple companies.
 Another common change management hurdle is lower than expected adoption rates.
 Each panellist noted that while there are barriers to getting their solutions into their client's hands, the benefits that come from implementing IoT location-based tech dramatically outweigh the initial resistance of getting the technology to their end-users.